KumarPranav11/sql_on_apple_data/README.md

 ## Project Focus

-This project primarily focuses on developing and showcasing the following SQL skills:
+This project mainly aims to build and demonstrate the following SQL capabilities:

-- **Complex Joins and Aggregations**: Demonstrating the ability to perform complex SQL joins and aggregate data meaningfully.
+- **Complex Joins and Aggregations**: Showing proficiency in executing advanced SQL joins and aggregating data effectively.
-- **Window Functions**: Using advanced window functions for running totals, growth analysis, and time-based queries.
+- **Window Functions**: Applying advanced window functions for calculating running totals, analyzing growth, and handling time-based queries.
-- **Data Segmentation**: Analyzing data across different time frames to gain insights into product performance.
+- **Data Segmentation**: Examining information over various periods to understand how products perform.
-- **Correlation Analysis**: Applying SQL functions to determine relationships between variables, such as product price and warranty claims.
+- **Correlation Analysis**: Using SQL functions to identify connections between factors like product cost and warranty requests.
-- **Real-World Problem Solving**: Answering business-related questions that reflect real-world scenarios faced by data analysts.
+- **Real-World Problem Solving**: Responding to business queries that represent practical situations encountered by data analysts.

 ## Dataset Overview

-- **Size**: 1 million+ rows of sales data.
+- **Size**: Over one million rows of sales records.
-- **Period Covered**: The data spans multiple years, allowing for long-term trend analysis.
+- **Time Range**: The dataset includes several years, enabling analysis of long-term trends.
-- **Geographical Coverage**: Sales data from Apple stores across various countries.
+- **Geographical Coverage**: ransaction records from Apple outlets in different nations.